Rydklvr/homepage/content/posts/0002-working-from-home/working-from-home.md

 **On the 12th of March**, we get an email from the CEO saying every office in the world was to move to work from home by default.
 This was not unsurprising
-news: the news in the UK had been talking about lockdown for quite some time.
+news: the news in the UK had been talking about the lockdown for quite some time.

 So that was it; we were all working from home.
 We'd been told to start bringing everything we needed to do our jobs home for a few weeks at that point, so I had